 If We Can Make It Here, We Can Make It Anywhere.

-750,000 Visitors + Paper Towels = Clogged Toilets, Dirty Restrooms, High Energy Consumption, Huge Expense
+750,000 Visitors + Paper Towels = Clogged Toilets, Dirty washrooms, High Energy Consumption, Huge Expense

 24 XLERATOR Hand Dryers

-Major Cost Savings; Reduced Labor, Maintenance, Waste and Energy; Hygienic Restrooms; Improved Guest Experience
+Major Cost Savings; Reduced Labour, Maintenance, Waste and Energy; Hygienic washrooms; Improved Guest Experience

 Paper towels have left the station